louischatriot/nedb/README.md

   // Field 'system' on Mars, Earth, Jupiter now has value 'solar system' });

-// Incrementing the value of a non-existing field in a subdocument by using the dot-notation db.update({ planet: 'Mars' }, { $set: { "data.satellites": 2, "data.red": true } }, {}, function () {
+// Setting the value of a non-existing field in a subdocument by using the dot-notation db.update({ planet: 'Mars' }, { $set: { "data.satellites": 2, "data.red": true } }, {}, function () {
   // Mars document now is { _id: 'id1', system: 'solar', inhabited: false
   //                      , data: { satellites: 2, red: true }